petevej/portfolio/README.md

 2. $ git checkout MyBranch
 3. Make changes you need and commit them
 4. $ git checkout master
-5. $ git marge MyBranch
+5. $ git merge MyBranch

 ### How to push commits to github in bash
 1. $ cd /mnt/c/git/portfolio